simonglogger/Hanyang2021_AI_Project/README.md

 # Hanyang2021_AI_Project

 ## 1. Introduction
-The main target of this project is to train an agent to play the game flappy bird using neural networks and reinforcement learning (deep q learning).
+The main target of this project is to train an agent to play the game Flappy Bird using neural networks and Reinforcement Learning (Deep Q Learning).

 Flappy Bird tries to pass in between two incoming balls in order to survive and increase the score.
-Since flappy bird moves down constantly, the only available action an agent can choose is a vertical jump.
+Since Flappy Bird moves down constantly, the only available action an agent can choose is a vertical jump.
 As soon as flappy bird collides with the walls or one of the balls, the game is over.
-The score is defined by the number of ball pairs flappy bird passes.
+The score is defined by the number of ball pairs Flappy Bird passes.
 In this project, we are going to train a feedforward neural network using the game state information as input, the action (jump (1) or don't jump, i.e. do nothing (0)) as output and a reward function.
 For training the neural network, we are going to use backpropagation.
 The agent is supposed to improve and increase the score troughout training.